icyphox/site/pages/blog/irc-for-dms.md

 **Slack** / **Discord**: _sigh_

-**DeltaChat**: Pretty interesting idea -- on paper.
+**DeltaChat**: Pretty interesting idea---on paper.
 Using existing email infrastructure for IM sounds great, but it isn't all that cash in practice.
 Email isn't instant, there's always a delay of give or take 5 to 10 seconds, if not more.
 This affects the flow of conversation.